Welcome to the UAM Concurrent Enrollment Program

 A student is considered to be enrolled in a secondary school if the student is pursuing a high school diploma (34 CFR 668.32(b)).
 A concurrent student, therefore, is classified as non-degree/non-certificate seeking and is not eligible for federal student financial aid programs.

 UAM offers a prefreshman scholarship to any high school student taking classes on an UAM campus.
 This scholarship is offered during the Fall and Spring semesters only and is not available for online classes or remedial classes.
 The award is the cost of one academic hour of tuition for each 3-5 hour class.
 Award will not cover any fees associated with the course, tuition only.
-Applications are located in the Office of Admissions and the Office of Academic Affairs.

 If you are taking concurrent credit courses on the UAM-Monticello campus, please be sure to complete the following after you are successfully admitted and registered.